top of page

 • If you would like us to add you to our mailing list, please include "Add me" in the subject line of your email as well.

-• We accept only one entry per participant.
+• Only one entry per participant is accepted.

 • Please feel free to contact us or email us if you have any questions or concerns.
-We look forward to receiving your work!
+I look forward to receiving your work!

 bottom of page